fede-vaccaro/hedgedb.github.io/internals/memtable.md

 until flush N completes.
 This ensures SST epoch ordering is preserved.

 A similar scheme is used for parallel compaction *within* the same partition.

+## Summary

+In this section we explored in detail how HedgeDB provides great insertion performance.
+This is achieved by leveraging a high-performance Concurrent Skiplist, per-thread WAL files, and lightweight synchronization methods inspired from lock-free programming techniques.